Architecture

 write_duration_secondsands3_requests_total{operation=upsert}are updated.

-The "invalidate after confirmed write" ordering is critical: if the S3 write fails, the cache is left untouched with valid data.
-There is no window where the cache is empty and queries would storm S3.
+This is automatic and safe: the version only advances on a committed write, so a failed write leaves the generation — and therefore the cache — untouched with valid data.
+There is no window where the cache is empty and queries would storm the backend.

 Cache invalidation